Oligokyphus: Cladistics/phylogeny

 Oligokyphus is in the family Tritylodontidae.
 The family is named after the shape of their teeth.
 Tritylodontidae means "three knob teeth".
 The members of this family were all small to medium-sized advanced synapsids with combined specialized structures for herbivorous eating.
 The first Tritylodont was found in South Africa in upper Jurassic rocks.
 It was first thought to be one of the earliest mammals.
 This classification has since been adjusted.
 These non-mammals became progressively more mammal-like.
 They are now classified as the closest relatives to the mammals and this is supported by their high, flat, crested jaw, large zygomatic arches, well developed secondary palate, and specialized dentition.

 There have also been comparisons between the cranial nerves of Tritylodonts and mammals.
 The shoulder girdle and forelimb structures were suggestive of digging animals.
 These animals were extremely active and burrowed in leaf litter and dirt, which suggests characteristics of rodents and rabbits.
 They naturally had a metabolism that was partially or completely endothermic.
 They were thought to be driven out by relatives such as mammals competing for the same ecological niches.
-Another reason that this animal could have gone extinct was due to new plant development.
-Some flowering plants, or angiosperms, could have been detrimental to these animals since they may not have been used to eating new plants.
+Another reason that this animal could have gone extinct was due to new plant developments.
+Some flowering plants, or angiosperms, could have been detrimental to these animals since they may not have been used to eating them.